-- After you reach your deductible, you pay coinsurance until your out-of-pocket maximum has been met. - The following do not accumulate toward your deductible: - Coinsurance - Amounts reimbursed or paid by a drug manufacturer, including manufacturer coupons, point of service rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a prescribed brand name drug that has an available and medically appropriate generic equivalent - Health care this Policy does not cover - Certain benefits in this Policy have limits.
+- After you reach your deductible, you pay coinsurance until your out-of-pocket maximum has been met. - The following do not accumulate toward your deductible: - Coinsurance - Health care this Policy does not cover - Certain benefits in this Policy have limits.
 These limits might include visit limits, day limits, or hour limits.
 These limits are noted in this Policy or your Benefit Chart and apply whether or not you have met your deductible.